 How Much Exercise Does The Pointer Bay Need?

-The Pointer Bay is an extremely active dog which requires a high level of daily exertion for a healthy existence.
+The Pointer Bay is an extremely active dog that requires a high level of daily exertion for healthy existence.

 It can engage in numerous exercise activities such as walking, running, frisbee, and naturally, various water sports.